has-c/has-c/README.md

 ### What I Love To Do

-🔬 Build ML systems & data pipelines
+🔬 Build intelligent ML systems & data pipelines
-🚀 Build systems that have business impacts

 ---